joonhoswe/joonhoswe/README.md

 <h1 align="center">Hi 👋 I'm Joonho Jonathan Oh </h1>

 # 💫 About Me:
-🎓  I'm a second-year pursuing a B.S. in Computer Science + Statistics and Machine Learning at Carnegie Mellon University! <br><br>
+🎓  I'm a second-year pursuing a B.S. in Computer Science + Political Science, Security, and Technology at Carnegie Mellon University! <br><br>

 ## 🚀 What I'm Up To:
 - 🏘️ Building a streamlined apartment roommate seeking platform for college students